Lift and drag in three-dimensional steady viscous and compressible flow: Physical carrier of singularity: Trailing vortex pair

-Along with the result of LZW, we see that for both two and three dimensions the far-field asymptotic formulas of lift and drag are expressible solely in terms of vorticity integrals, from incompressible regime all the way to supersonic regime, no matter what complex processes and structures such as shocks, entropy gradient, and curved-shock generated vorticity field may occur.
-In other words, only vorticity leaves signature in far field since it decays in the wake most slowly and, what is more remarkably, because the vorticity is a transverse field, the TUF formula \er{F5} is completely independent of the Mach number (the specific $M$-dependence of the vorticity field can only be identified by near-field flow behavior).
+From the TUF formula \er{F4}, we see that the forces are expressible solely in terms of vorticity integrals, from incompressible regime all the way to supersonic regime, no matter what complex processes and structures such as shocks, entropy gradient and curved-shock generated vorticity field may occur.
+In other words, only vorticity leaves signature in far field since it decays in the wake most slowly and, what is more remarkably, because vorticity is a transverse quantity, \er{F4} is completely independent of Mach number (the specific $M$-dependence of vorticity can only be identified by near-field flow behavior).

-This being the case, we may well use the familiar difference in the physical behaviors of the {\it incompressible} vorticity field for $n=2$ and 3 to interpret the distinction in \er{F2D}, \er{F4} or \er{F5} for these two cases:

-For $n=2$, as discussed in details by LZW, vorticity lines are all straight and along the spanwise direction.
-The flow domain is doubly-connected, permitting multiple values of potentials $\phi$ and $\psi$.
-A steady wake must be cut by any boundary of the steady-flow subspace $V_{\rm st} \subset V_\infty$, leaving the starting vortex system outside $V_{\rm st}$.
-This makes it inevitable that, mathematically, a body experiencing a force must have nonzero $[\![\phi]\!]$ and/or $[\![\psi]\!]$, which are responsible for the lift and drag, respectively, and surely independent of the choice of control surface.

-In contrast, for $n=3$, vorticity lines can be stretched and tilted, and eventually go to far field with $\om_x =-\na^2\psi_x$ being the dominating component there, as indicated by the lift part of \er{F5}.
-Namely, the well-known {\sl trailing vortex couple is a universal phenomenon for any lifting body in three-dimensional viscous and compressible steady flow}.
-This should explain why there is an extra term in \er{F2D} for $n=3$ only, where $\pU\cdot \ppsi = U\psi_x$ implies a contribution of $\om_x$ to both lift and drag.
-It is this extra term that makes a nonzero $\pGamma_\psi$.
-But our finding that, at far field with $r\rightarrow \infty$, each of $\pGamma_\psi$ and $\pGamma_\phi$ gives half of $\pGamma$ (or total vorticity in $V_{\rm st}$), is surprisingly interesting.
+This being the case, we may well use the familiar difference in the behaviours of {\it incompressible} vorticity field for $n=2$ and 3 to interpret the distinction in \er{F2D} and \er{F5}.
+For $n=2$, as discussed in details by LZW, vorticity lines are all straight and along the spanwise direction, making the last term of \er{F2D} vanishes without any singularity.
+Nevertheless, the flow domain is doubly-connected, permitting multiple values of $\phi$ and $\psi$.
+This makes it inevitable that a body experiencing a force must have nonzero $[\![\phi]\!]$ and/or $[\![\psi]\!]$, which are responsible for the lift and drag, respectively, and surely independent of the choice of control surface.
+In contrast, for $n=3$, vorticity lines can be stretched and tilted, and eventually go to far field with $\om_x =-\na^2\psi_x$ being the dominating component there, as indicated by the first term of \er{F5}.
+This explains why there is an extra term in \er{F2D} for $n=3$: a nonzero $\pU \cdot \ppsi = U \psi_x$ implies a nonzero $\pGamma_\psi$, which gives half of $\pGamma$ (total vorticity in $V_{\rm st}$) at far field with $r\rightarrow \infty$.
+Now, the flow domain is singly-connected, permitting no multi-valueness of $\phi$ and $\ppsi$.
+Thus, the only possible mechanism for providing nonzero forces and being independent of the choice of control surface is the singularity of $\phi$ and $\ppsi$, of which the only physical carrier must be the trailing vortex pair for any lifting body.